dodwmd/teko/docs/cicd.md

 - **PHP Tests**: Linting, static analysis, and unit tests for Laravel components
 - **Python Tests**: Linting, static analysis, and unit tests for agent components

+In addition to running tests, the CI/CD pipeline also:

+1. Syncs documentation to the wiki (via the `wiki-sync.yml` workflow)
+2. Applies repository configuration settings (via the `repo-config.yml` workflow)

-This ensures that all code meets quality standards before being merged.
+This ensures that both code quality and repository configuration remain consistent.

 ### Security and Deployment Pipeline